syncfusion-content/wpf-docs/wpf/SfLinearGauge/Scale.md

 ![](Scale_images/Scale_img4.png)

-## Size customization
+### Size customization

-Size of the scale can be customized with the help of two properties such as `ScaleBarSize` and `ScaleBarLength`.
+Size of the scale can be customized using the following two properties.

-* ScaleBarSize - Size of the scale bar (i.e height in case of landscape orientation) of the scale bar can be customized.
+* `ScaleBarSize` - Customizes the size of the scale bar (i.e height in case of landscape orientation).
-* ScaleBarLength - Length of the scale bar (i.e width in case of landscape orientation) can be customized.
+* `ScaleBarLength` - Customizes the length of the scale bar (i.e width in case of landscape orientation).

 {% tabs %}